Khao I Dang

 I am exploring key principles/approaches adopted in the planning, design, and construction of Khao I Dang, as well as the development and operation of major programs and services, such as education, care for unaccompanied children, family tracing, and prosthetics.
-More broadly, I am studying how the Cambodian relief operation in Thailand, particularly in Khao I Dang, has influenced the professionalization of UNHCR since the early eighties.
+More broadly, I am studying how the Cambodian relief operation in Thailand, particularly in Khao I Dang, has influenced the professionalization of international humanitarian action.

 Rebuilding Khao I Dang